hannutt/BrowserApplication/README.md

 telling you that no prefixes are needed.
 The Label component disappears from view after 3 seconds.
 Timing is implemented with the Timer class.

-Another helper also monitors user input using the endswith method. if the user's input ends with a dot, the program opens a new window with common www endpoints as buttons, such as .fi, .com, .org, etc. By clicking on the button, its endpoint is added to the address field as a continuation of the already existing text.
+Another helper also monitors user input using the endswith method. if the user input ends with a dot, the program opens a new window containing common top-level domains as buttons, such as .fi, .com, .org, etc. By clicking the button, its domain name is added to the address field as a continuation of the already existing text.
-This property is made to be an event handler that handles mouse clicks
+This property is made as an event handler that recognizes mouse clicks and uses the getSource and getId methods to identify the clicked button and retrieve its text value.

 WebView Browser